 Now is the time to focus on the food sources, and you can find the whitetails feeding.
 Most of the does being bred in November and most whitetails past the peak of the rut.

 Whitetails Feeding After Rut

-Tell us how your season is going, even send us some pictures of you with your big buck and we’ll try to post them on DHBB for everyone to see.
+Tell us how your season is going.
+Even send us some pictures of you with your big buck.
+We’ll try to post them on DHBB for everyone to see.